yangli136/SpringPR/springpr-common-example/setup/otel/Otel-Log4j2.md

 # Spring Boot OpenTelemetry Integration with Log4j2

-The document contains information about OpenTelementry integration with Log4j2 to deliver logs to Otel receiver and makes logs available in Otel OpenSearch Dashboards.
+The document contains information about OpenTelementry integration with Log4j2 to deliver logs to ELF receiver and makes logs available in ELF OpenSearch Dashboards.

 ## Configurations